Tylermiller94/Age-calculator/README.md

 * Allow users to find out how many years they have left on each planet.
 Calculate this using gender, ethinicity and other different measures.
 * If a user has already surpassed the average life expectancy, your application should account for (and test) this possible outcome as well.

+## Future Functionality
+* allow users to input their ethnicity, changing their expected life span.
+* allow users to input their physical activity on a measured scale of 1-5, changing their expected life span.
+* allow users to input their marital status as well as if they have any children, changing their expected life span.

 ## Setup/Installation Requirements